clulab/nlp-reading-group/conference_summaries/emnlp2018.md

 This workshop is fantastic!
 Imo, many of the papers here are nicer than many conference publications.
 Proceedings for this workshop are here: http://aclweb.org/anthology/W18-5400.
-(Zheng, Marco: you should read all these papers)
+(Zheng: you should read all these papers)

 ### Interpretable Structure Induction Via Sparse Attention